Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Methodology

 \textit{Abstract Syntax Tree (AST) Validation.} We check syntactic correctness via three-level graduated scoring: \begin{itemize} \item Level 1 ($\alpha_1$): Correct function name \item Level 2 ($\alpha_2$): Correct parameter structure and types \item Level 3 ($\alpha_3$): Exact parameter value matching \end{itemize} For a predicted call $\hat{y} = (\hat{f}, \hat{\boldsymbol{\theta}})$ matched against ground truth $y^* = (f^*, \boldsymbol{\theta}^*)$:

-where $s_{\text{struct}}$ measures parameter overlap and type accuracy (detailed definitions in \Cref{app:reward-details}).
+where $s_{\text{struct}}$ measures parameter overlap and type accuracy (see \Cref{app:reward-details} in the appendix).

 \textit{Semantic Validation.} We execute the call through our deterministic environment and check for success: $R_{\text{sem}}(\hat{y}) = \ind[\text{execution succeeds}]$.
-Concretely, we verify three conditions: (1) the call was executed and produced a response, (2) the response contains no error indicators (e.g., error fields or failure status), and (3) the response has valid structure (non-empty with expected data fields).
-Note that this is execution-based validation rather than output matching: we reward successful execution regardless of whether the returned data exactly matches ground truth.
-This catches errors that pass AST checks but fail at runtime (e.g., invalid date ranges, non-existent IDs).
+This is execution-based validation rather than output matching: we reward successful execution regardless of whether the returned data exactly matches ground truth, catching errors that pass AST checks but fail at runtime (e.g., invalid date ranges, non-existent IDs).

 \textit{Combined Score.} AST and semantic validations are complementary: AST rewards structural correctness while semantic rewards functional correctness.
 We combine them equally and average over all $K$ predicted calls: